interstateone/Fresh/README.md

 ## Installation

-Until [releases](https://github.com/interstateone/Fresh/releases) are available, you can download and build the source yourself.
-Fresh has been developed with Xcode 7.2 on OS X 10.11 El Capitan.
+You can download Fresh [here](https://github.com/interstateone/Fresh/releases).
+These releases are already Developer ID signed.

+You can also download and build the source yourself.
+In order to build the app, you'll need a client ID and secret to communicate with the SoundCloud API.
+More information about the API and how to get these credentials is available on the [SoundCloud for Developers](https://developers.soundcloud.com) website.
+Once you have SoundCloud credentials, install cocoapods-keys with `gem install cocoapods-keys` and then `pod install`.
+You'll be prompted for the credentials you have now, and then you can build the app successfully.

 ## Contributing